MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 6. Press **F5** to run the app.
 Enter the code value you copied previously and press **Tab** to move the focus away from the textbox.
 Verify the icon displays a frown emoji.

 7. Find a different code value that has not been used before (it should not have an Actual Start or Actual End value).
-At this time, you can run **Campus Staff** app created previously to create new visit records.
-Verify the icon displays a smile emoji.
+You can navigate to the previous tab to copy another Code from one of the Visits you have created.
+You also have the option to run your **Campus Staff** app created previously to create new visit records.
+Verify the icon displays a smile emoji for this code.

 8. Press **ESC** to exit the running app.